 About the Ladner Creek Trestle

-Nowadays much of the railway has been turned into a biking and hiking route (which I plan to see more of this year!).
+Nowadays much of the railway has been turned into a biking and hiking route so visitors can check out the abandoned train bridges of BC like this one, and the Myra Canyon trestles near Kelowna.
 The Kettle Valley Railway (KVR) also intertwines with the Trans-Canada trail which is a 42,000km trail across Canada.

-Whilst the trestle is largely still in tact, the wood has rotted which makes walked across the trestle an extremely bad idea.
+Whilst the trestle is largely still intact, the wood has rotted which makes walking across the trestle an extremely bad idea.
 Do not attempt to.